 In personal relationships: Students may find that a "casual relationship" among men and women in this country would be considered quite serious in their hometown.
 Frequent dating, studying together, traveling together might suggest more than friendship in some cultures - even signal marital engagement.
 However, here in the U.S. a friendly interest in another person does not necessarily mean a romantic interest.
 At the same time, though, it might!

 How can you interpret the behaviors of others?
 And how can you signal your own intentions clearly?
 This is not an easy question to answer.
 (If it is any comfort, U.S. American also sometimes feel this confusion and ambiguity!)
 The best advice here is true in many parts of the world: Seek genuine friendship first.
 Getting to know someone takes time and patience, but you will be rewarded by being able to understand one another more easily.
-When in doubt, talk it over with a friend or feel free to seek advice from a staff member of International Student Services, Residence Life and Housing Services, Leckrone Academic Resource Center, University Ministry, or Student Affairs.
+When in doubt, talk it over with a friend or feel free to seek advice from a staff member of International Student Services, Residence Life, Leckrone Academic Resource Center, University Ministry, or Student Affairs.

 Egalitarianism - the notion of equality before the law and in public encounters - is closely related to the characteristics of openness, friendliness, and informality described above.
 This section will just add a bit of detail.
 The characteristic of egalitarianism also has historical roots from the establishment of the United States of America without a monarchy, but rather elected leaders.
 Related to this is the idea that any person who breaks a law should be punished according to the law, even if the person is important, famous, or rich.
 Of course, in practice, this is not always true, but one can see in the news that when public officials or powerful people are suspected of wrongdoing, there is intense interest in the proper legal processes being carried out.
 Egalitarianism is based on the belief that even where people have differences in their status, these are external and often self-accomplished; one person is not inherently better than another because of family, finances, etc.